 - liquid sweetener (optional)

 - Blend.
 Add the frozen bananas into a high-speed blender (or a food processor fitted with an S blade).
-Start the blender on low and using a tamper (if you have a Vitamix blender), push the bananas down into the blade.
+Start the blender on low and, using a tamper (if you have a Vitamix blender), push the bananas down into the blade.
 Once the bananas start blending, switch to high and blend until smooth.
-Be careful not to over-blend or the bananas will start melting.
+Be careful not to over-blend otherwise, the bananas will start melting.
 If the motor seems to be struggling, stop and pause for a moment to let the bananas thaw slightly.
 Don't add any liquid, if possible.

 ***Nutrition information is approximate and may contain errors.
 Please, feel free to make your own calculations.